 - Tenderness in various areas of the body

 - Musculoskeletal pain (pain in the bones and muscles)

 - Problems with sleep (specifically excessive sleeping that does not make you feel rested)

 - Cognitive problems (difficulty focusing and paying attention, often called “fibro fog”)

 - Interstitial cystitis

 The pain from fibromyalgia causes what many refer to as “regions of pain”, usually a feeling of “achiness” (ranging from mild to severe) that is felt in various muscles and soft tissue.
-These pain regions have been mapped.
 There are currently 5 pain regions related to fibromyalgia and some Pocatello pain doctors often give a diagnosis if the patient is experiencing pain in 4 out of these 5 areas.

 The exact causes of fibromyalgia are still unknown, however, doctors and healthcare providers theorize that it’s a combination of genetics and an environmental trigger (or perhaps a variety of triggers).

 People genetically predisposed to fibromyalgia may develop it due to: